amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

     2. A histogram
     3. A line chart

-We also found that the standard method of reporting Crime Statistics is with a "Crime Rate per 1000 population" [(UKCrimeStats, 2014)](https://ukcrimestats.com/blog/faqs/what-exactly-does-crime-rate-mean-and-how-do-you-calculate-it/).
-Which requires both the number of committed crimes and the area population.
+We also found that the standard method of reporting Crime Statistics is with a "Crime Rate per 1000 population" [(UKCrimeStats, 2014)](https://ukcrimestats.com/blog/faqs/what-exactly-does-crime-rate-mean-and-how-do-you-calculate-it/) which requires both the number of committed crimes and the area population.
 However, the given data only provides us with the total number of reported crimes for respective Boroughs, Crime Types, and Months.

 So, to provide the target audience relevant statistics they can compare with statistics from other articles or websites, we decided to use two additional datasets: